Skip To Main Content

 By working together and ensuring that every eligible family completes the application, we can strengthen our schools and provide every student with the resources they need to thrive.
 Thank you for your continued support and commitment to our students' futures!

 The Food Service program at Northland Community Schools offers nutritious breakfast and lunch choices daily.
+All students receive one free breakfast and one free lunch each day.
 We are continually striving to offer new and healthier choices.
-Students in grades 7-12 may also purchase a variety of a la carte items.

 If your child has a food allergy, please let us know so that we can best meet their needs.

-Meal Prices for 2022-2023:
+Meal Prices for 2025-2026:

 Kindergarten Breakfast - $0.00 (free)